lalehnastar/Project2-Movie-reviews-App/README.md

 ## Installation/startup instructions
-* Creating the new APP called movie-reviews
+* Creation the new App called movie-reviews
-* Setting the database to postgresql
+* Set the database to postgresql
 * Creation the database
 * Migration of database
 * Generation the 3 models